 Where did you get the inspiration to write songs like “Night Rider”, “Children of Sound” and “No Heavy Trucking”, which I absolutely love!

 Thanks for “loving” the song.
 I don’t like to talk about the “inspiration” but in this case, I will tell you what I remember about the three songs you mentioned.
 “Night Rider” was written after I read a book about the Ku Klux Klan.
 I never knew they were called “Night Riders” and liked the name.
 The song is a simple condemnation of the Klan – “Trying to frighten like a man who’s not around” refers to the Klan’s fear mongering – much like the man who’s not around (Hitler).
 “Children Of Sound” – I have no idea where that idea came from – not a clue.
 “No Heavy Trucking” came from a sign I always saw when I was a truck driver.
 Meant I (and no one else) could not drive a truck down some roads.
 Yeah, I didn’t pay much attention to the signs at the time except to write the song.
 I like that one a lot.

-Could you say something about the cover design of the LP?
+Could you say something about the cover design?

 It was a quick photo shoot by my then girlfriend.
 We took it in Jersey City behind the now demolished “Roosevelt Stadium” and in the background you can see the Bayonne Bridge which connects Bayonne (where I was living at the time) and the city of Newark.
 Not much to say about the “design” except that I wanted the lyrics on the back cover so as to make it easy for anyone who might want to record a song or two.
 Black and white was decided upon – I think – simply because we liked the photo.

 What happened next?
 I know you recorded single “I Wanna Be the King / Funky Kinky” in 1980.